US moves to force recall of 52 million air bag inflators that can explode and hurl shrapnel

 DETROIT (AP) — The U.S. government is taking a big step toward forcing a defiant Tennessee company to recall 52 million air bag inflators that could explode, hurl shrapnel and injure or kill people.

 The National Highway Traffic Safety Administration on Tuesday said it has made an initial decision that the inflators made by ARC Automotive Inc., and under license by another company, are defective.
 The agency scheduled a public hearing for Oct.
-5, a required step before seeking a court-ordered recall.
+5, a required step before deciding to seek a court-ordered recall.

 In May the agency asked ARC to recall the inflators, which it says are responsible for at least seven injuries and two deaths in the U.S. and Canada since 2009.
 But ARC has refused to issue a full-scale recall, setting the stage for the possible court fight.